-5.1 Eighty five different aircraft types contributed to the total number of 11,900 aircraft noise events which occurred during the monitoring period, but most of the events arose from a relatively small number of aircraft types, with four types being responsible for more than 70% of all aircraft noise events at the site:
+- 5.1 Approximately one hundred and seven different aircraft types contributed to the total number of 38,000 aircraft noise events which occurred during the monitoring period, but most of the noise events arose from a relatively small number of aircraft types, with five types being responsible for more than 85% of all aircraft noise events at the site:

+- Airbus A319: 34%

+- Airbus A320: 17%

-Boeing 737 - 400: 26.2%Airbus 320: 17.6%
+- Boeing 737 400: 14%

-• Boeing 737- 800: 14.5%
+- Boeing 737 800: 11%

-Airbus 319:13.3%
+- Airbus A330 300: 10%

-5.2 The Table below lists the 10 aircraft types which occurred most frequently during the period, which are responsible for more than 90 % of all of the aircraft noise events.
-For each aircraft type the table shows the number and the % number of events and the average L{ASmax} value for each aircraft type, presented in order, with the most frequent type at the top of the list.
+- 5.2 The Table below lists the 20 aircraft types responsible for more than 99% of all of the aircraft noise events which occurred during the period, showing the number and the % number of noise events and the average L{ASmax} noise level for each aircraft type, presented in order, with the most frequent type at the top of the list.

+^{}The noise level exposure bands in the above Table are for 'free field ' noise levels, i.e. noise levels unaffected by sound reflections from nearby surfaces.
+All the noise levels from the NMT at Domewood are also free field values.

-List of 10 most frequent aircraft types:
+List of 20 most frequent aircraft types in order of event numbers: